craftcms/commerce/docs/purchasables.md

 This is called for each line item the purchasable was contained within.

-For example, the Variant Purchasable uses this method to deduct stock.
+For example, variants use this method to deduct stock.

 ## `getPromotionRelationSource()`